 Children's books have played a prominent role in Elizabeth Kennedy's career in PreK-12 education.
-As a journalist, Elizabeth Kennedy has reviewed and written about children's literature for more than a decade.
+As a journalist, Kennedy has reviewed and written about children's literature for more than a decade.

 By Elizabeth Kennedy:

-My love of children's literature began when I was a child living in northern New Jersey, continued during my college years at Brown University, and blossomed as I read to my own children and began using children's books in my work as an educator.
+My love of children's literature began when I was a child living in northern New Jersey, continued during my college years at Brown University, and grew as I read to my own children and began using children's books in my work as an educator.

 I want this site to be a resource for parents, teachers, caregivers, librarians, writers, illustrators, and others who work with children and value children's literature.